 - Household Rules: We appreciate those who open their home up to CARE Groups and out of respect to them we need to… (e.g., take shoes off, clean up toys afterward, put chairs back, leave by 8 pm, etc.)

 OPENING CONNECTION — Use the following icebreaker.

-STORY PREPARATION — Introduce today’s section of Romans.
+STORY PREPARATION — Introduce today’s story.

-DEBRIEF THE STORY — Ask the questions.
+DEBRIEF THE STORY — Ask the questions

 CLOSE IN PRAYER — Don’t read through the list; choose a way to close in prayer.

 - Pray about the conversation that you just had.